-There are also all sorts of resources available, such as Postpartum Support International that can help you navigate this journey.
+There are also all sorts of places where you can get the help you need, likeTia that can help you navigate this journey.

-And you know what else?
+And you know what else can help?
 Chatting with other moms (on Peanut or IRL) who are going through the same thing.